Roofing dumpster rental in Ann Arbor

 Asphalt Shingle Weight and Tonnage Planning

-The asphalt shingle tonnage adds up quick: three-tab averages 250 pounds per square, architectural laminate runs closer to 400; so a 25-square tear-off lands between three and five tons before underlayment.
-How does that translate to a 10-yard dumpster?
-A hooklift truck routes the weight right to the scale, but every container caps at its weight limit, which is why roofing dumpsters use lower side walls to keep the haul inside a single pickup.
+Most three-tab shingles average 250 pounds per square, while architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment is added.
+How does that translate to a 10-Yard Roll-Off Container?
+The hooklift truck routes the weight within the can’s limit on one pickup, so you avoid overage fees and extra trips.

 Driveway Placement for Roofing Crew Workflow